-People develop antibodies through having the disease; however, there is evidence showing immunity through vaccination may last longer.
+People develop antibodies through the disease.
+However, there is evidence showing immunity through vaccination may last longer.
 Vaccinations may also provide better protection from more strains and mutations of the virus.

 High vaccine rates in a population reduce the chance for the virus to mutate.

 Mutations occur when there are plenty of opportunities for the virus to spread, replicate, and change forms.
 Many viral mutations go unnoticed.
 However, some mutations may cause the virus to spread more quickly, cause more harm, or impact different groups of people.

 Herd immunity is a form of community protection.
 If enough people in the community have antibodies to the virus, it will slow the spread of the virus, reduce strain on the healthcare system, and saves lives.
 By getting the vaccine, you can help protect the unvaccinated.

 Furthermore, Vaccines are one part of the comprehensive public health response to COVID-19.
 Social distancing, hand-washing, avoiding crowds, ventilation, mask-wearing, testing, tracing, and isolation remain critical to ending the pandemic.
 As more vaccinations take place, the Centers for Disease Control and Prevention (CDC) will continue providing more guidelines on how we can move towards re-opening the economy and gathering more safely.